U.S. House impeachment probe on Trump hears from ex-aide to secretary of state

 Lawmakers are examining whether Trump improperly pressured Ukraine to launch an investigation of former Vice President Joe Biden, a top political rival and leading candidate for the Democratic 2020 presidential nomination.

-McKinley, a veteran diplomat who had served as ambassador to Brazil and Afghanistan, was expected to tell investigators that some career diplomats had their careers derailed for political reasons while he served as adviser to Pompeo from May 2018 until last Friday, according to a report in the Washington Post.
+A veteran diplomat who had served as ambassador to Brazil and Afghanistan, McKinley was expected to tell investigators that some career diplomats had their careers derailed for political reasons while he served as adviser to Pompeo from May 2018 until last Friday, according to the Washington Post.

 The newspaper said he resigned over State Department leadership’s unwillingness to defend former U.S. Ambassador to Ukraine Marie Yovanovitch against an effort to intervene in the country for Trump’s political benefit.
 Yovanovitch, who was withdrawn earlier this year, told investigators last week that the president ousted her on “unfounded and false claims.”